 • Bacalhau – dried, salted cod often served with potatoes

-• Pastel de Nata – a flaky pastry case filled with sweet custard
+• Pastel de Nata (Portugese custrad tarts) – a flaky pastry case filled with sweet custard

 Nightlife

-Lisbon is home to a wide variety of discos, clubs and bars but for a real taste of Portuguese culture, head to a Fado house where live performances of the Portuguese ‘songs of sorrow’ usually accompanies traditional food and drink.
+Lisbon is home to a wide variety of discos, clubs and bars with locals saying the night starts in Bairro Alto and slowly heads downhill towards Pink Street in the vibrant Cais de Sodre neighbourhood.
+Here you’ll find the late-night spots with many staying open until the sun rises.
+For a real taste of Portuguese culture, head to a Fado house where live performances of the Portuguese ‘songs of sorrow’ usually accompany traditional food and drink.

 Shopping

-The upmarket branded boutiques are located in the Chiado district, and the Avenida da Liberdade is the tree-line one mile avenue of luxury designer stores, fountains and cafés for those much needed breaks.
-Also, head to the winding atmospheric streets of Bairro Alto for late night shopping and for authentic Portuguese shops.
+The upmarket branded boutiques in the Chiado district, and the Avenida da Liberdade is the tree-lined one mile avenue of luxury designer stores, fountains and cafés for those much-needed breaks.
+Also, head to the winding atmospheric streets of Bairro Alto for late night shopping and authentic Portuguese shops.

 Osprey Holidays top tips